google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #412 check for empty baseurl or else player url is appended and affects the url parsing.
 - #439 check for all rtmp streaming protocols when checking for rtmp urls.
 - #442 fix for code error in the javascript api.
+- #461 when we have a clip base url set, we need the complete clip url sent to play2 for http streams.
+- #470 removed issue caused when replacing a playlist with an rss feed, seems to not be required for initial playback of an rss feed.

 3.2.7
 -----